Understanding IAAA Model

 Implementation Best Practices

-- Enforce password complexity requirements (minimum 12 characters, mixed case, numbers, symbols)
+- Enforce password complexity (minimum 12 characters, mixed case, symbols).

-- Use adaptive authentication that adjusts requirements based on risk level
+- Use adaptive authentication based on risk level.

-- Store passwords using strong hashing algorithms (bcrypt, Argon2, PBKDF2)
+- Store passwords using strong hashing algorithms (e.g., bcrypt, Argon2).

 Learn More